top of page

 Cultural Access Washington

-In 2015, the state legislature granted local counties in Washington State the authority to create a Cultural Access Program.
-Revenue raised from a sales, or property tax approved by the citizens of that county are used to strengthen access to Arts, Science, and Heritage organization activities as well as enhance citizens' participation in their events and programs.
+The Washington State legislature has granted county (and, in certain circumstances, municipal) governments the authority to create Cultural Access Programs.
+Revenue raised from a sales tax approved by local government can be used to enhance access to arts, science, and heritage organization activities as well as promote citizens' participation in their events and programs.

 bottom of page